tawi1/DotsTrafficCity/docs/source/playerCustom.rst

 #.
 If you haven't created your own scene yet, you can try the `Demo Mono` scene for tests.
 #.
 Custom player only works with :ref:`Hybrid Mono <hybridMonoVehicle>` vehicles.
 #.
-Your player prefab npc is ready.
+Your player prefab character is ready.

 Player Car
 ----------------